 Commonly Used Trucking Terms in Accident Lawsuits

 We’ve all heard the phrase, “Everything’s bigger in Texas.”
 Well, when it comes to semi-truck accidents, the potential for damage to you and your vehicle is no different.
-Sharing the crowded roads of Houston with passenger vehicles and tractor-trailers is no small matter, and it’s essential for drivers to be aware of those who share the highway with you.
+Sharing the crowded roads of West Houston with passenger vehicles and tractor-trailers is no small matter, and it’s essential for drivers to be aware of those who share the highway with you.
 Being informed about other vehicles can help better equip you to handle the potential risks you face on the road.

 Facts We Will Uncover About Your Truck Accident